Srijana1425/Data_Warehouse_Project5/README.md

 ## Project Files 📁

-To further understand our project, please refer to the following files and directories in the repository:
+To further understand this project, please refer to the following files and directories in my repository:

 **1. Screenshots :** Folder containing all the ER diagrams and images screenshots.